If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

 If you are a current or returning student, proceed to the information listed below.

 Sixteen students are admitted each fall semester.
-The next application deadline is Monday, July 25, 2022.
+The application deadline is the last Monday in July.
 The application for admission will be active for six months.
 After six months, the application will be considered inactive and a student would need to reapply.

 Students should review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.